lenye/proxy-check/README.md

 ```
 proxylist.txt | proxy-check
 ```
-By default it simply removes "bad" proxies from initial list Each proxy must be in format `schema://ip:port` Available schemas are `http`, `https`, `socks4` and `socks5`
+By default it simply removes "bad" proxies from initial list.

+Each proxy must be in format `schema://ip:port`.

+Available schemas are `http`, `https`, `socks4` and `socks5`.

 #### Args
 ```